Tower page

 As of 2021 the Author found this Washington State law that appears to say amateurs are exempt from local city tower restrictions however, this has not been confirmed.

-The (certified climbing) Author uses several brands of gear (as mentioned with the carabiners) however, a leading vender is Petzl.
+As covered earlier, the Author uses several brands of gear however, a leading vender is Petzl.

 A couple documents that may be useful for your future training: